knstmrd/paper_ec_trixi_chem/README.md

-# paper_ec_trixi_chem
+# Multi-species reacting flow simulations with Trixi
-Reproducibility repository for "Entropy-stable fluxes for high-order Discontinuous Galerkin simulations of high- enthalpy flows"
+This repository contains code for the multi-species chemically non-equilibrium reacting Euler equations, based on Trixi.jl.